mikaelvesavuori/figmagic/readme/elements.md

 You can write use the following descriptors in Figma's component description field to shape your code generation:

 - `description={DESCRIPTION}`: defines the text description that will be output to text/markdown.
-Example: `description=This is an input element with three variants`.
+Example: `description=This is an input element with three styles`.
 - `element={ELEMENT}`: defines the actual generated element type.
 Example: `element=input`.
 - `type={TYPE}`: becomes an element property.
 Useful for complex elements like `input`.
 Example: `type=checkbox`.